-It is critical to ensure drivers have a reliable network of chargers that have an “up time” or functioning time of at least 99 percent.
+It is critical to ensure drivers have a reliable network of chargers.
 It is also important to have a maintenance plan in place to ensure that the chargers themselves are working properly and that the area around the chargers is clean and clear.

 As we are building out a network of fast chargers, it will be vital to ensure that each station can grow and evolve when new iterations of charging hit the market.
 This could look like laying the conduit for more chargers than are planned to initially be installed at a station, and/or ensuring the site has the right utility infrastructure for the predicted growth in demand of expanding or upgrading a DC Fast Charging site.

 3. Seamless customer experience.

 Currently, there are no national standards for the installation, operation, or maintenance of EV charging stations.
 Key components of the charging experience vary greatly between stations, e.g. operational practices, payment methods accepted, site design, display of price to charge at the point of sale, speed and power of chargers, and information about the availability and functionality of each charging station.
 As such, drivers don’t always know what to expect when they pull into a charging station.